Bandh Darwaza: Plot

-Kamya is hypnotised by the tantrik to serve Neola forever.
-Now Kamya gets orders to source more women for Neola.
-She approaches Bhanu (Anand's wife) and lures her to Kali Pahari, but Kumar, Anand and some of his friends arrive there in time to rescue Bhanu before Neola can seduce her.
+Kamya is hypnotised by the tantrik to serve Nevla forever and gets orders to source more women for Nevla.
+She approaches Bhanu (Anand's wife) and lures her to Kali Pahari, but Kumar, Anand and some of his friends arrive there in time to rescue Bhanu before Nevla can seduce her.
 Kamya's next target is Sapna.
-Sapna, too, is rescued in the nick of time, but Kumar and Anand discovers that Kamya is behind all this.
-They report back to the Thakur, and he decides to finish Neola once and for all.
-Upon entering Kali Pahari, the Thakur finds Mahua, who informs him with evil glee of the bargain behind the birth of Kamya, and that Kamya is now entirely in Neola's power.
+Sapna, too, is rescued in the nick of time, but Kumar and Anand discover that Kamya is behind all this.
+They report back to the Thakur, and he decides to finish Nevla once and for all.
+Upon entering Kali Pahari, the Thakur finds Mahua, who informs him with evil glee of the bargain behind the birth of Kamya, and that Kamya is now entirely under Nevla's power.
 Furious, the Thakur beheads Mahua.
-But Neola is unstoppable.
+But Nevla is unstoppable.
 He beckons Bhanu once again, and this time, he succeeds in biting her.
-Neola attacks Sapna yet again, and follows her to the Thakur's home.
-After a prolonged chase, Neola kills both Bhanu and Anand and nearly gets Sapna, but is thwarted in the nick of time by the Thakur.
+Nevla attacks Sapna yet again, and follows her to the Thakur's home.
+After a prolonged chase, Nevla kills both Bhanu and Anand and nearly gets Sapna, but is thwarted in the nick of time by the Thakur.
 The Thakur reveals the tale of Kamya's birth to Kumar and Sapna.

 The three of them enter Kali Pahari to recover Kamya.
 They finally find her, barely conscious, deep within the catacombs.
-They are immediately set upon by the gang, various henchmen, and Neola himself.
-They fight their way out and wound Neola once again, but are somehow unable to kill him.
-As Kamya tries to kill neola by stabbing him with a dagger, she too is surrounded by goons.
+They are immediately set upon by the gang, various henchmen, and Nevla himself.
+They fight their way out and wound Nevla once again, but are somehow unable to kill him.
+As Kamya tries to kill Nevla by stabbing him with a dagger, she too is surrounded by goons.
 They hurl her upon the iron door, laden with pointed spikes.
-The spikes fully pierce Kamya's tender body, thus killing her.
-The evil woman and the tantrik carry away Neola in a brougham.
-Kumar gives chase, and captures the tantrik, and threatens to kill him unless he discloses Neola's Achilles heel.
-The tantrik reveals that Neola's soul is trapped within a statue at Kali Pahari and his weakness is sunlight.
-Kumar and the Thakur devise a two phase plan to finish Neola.
-Kumar and Sapna follow the brougham away from Kali Pahari, and round up the townsfolk to engage Neola.
-Neola attacks them in a frenzy.
+The spikes pierce Kamya's body, thus killing her.
+The evil woman and the tantrik carry away Nevla in a brougham.
+Kumar gives chase, and captures the tantrik, and threatens to kill him unless he discloses Nevla's Achilles heel.
+The tantrik reveals that Nevla's soul is trapped within a statue at Kali Pahari and his weakness is sunlight.
+Kumar and the Thakur devise a two phase plan to finish Nevla.
+Kumar and Sapna follow the brougham away from Kali Pahari, and round up the townsfolk to engage Nevla.
+Nevla attacks them in a frenzy.
 Just as he gets within reach of Sapna, he is involuntarily seized with pain and bursts into flames (as the Thakur sets the evil statue afire).

 The film ends with Kumar, Sapna and the Thakur looking on as Nevla is destroyed forever.